Program Office: Office of Innovation and Improvement (OII)

 - Learning about the overall impact of the Promise Neighborhoods program and about the relationship between particular strategies in Promise Neighborhoods and student outcomes, including through a rigorous evaluation of the program.

 In 2010, the Promise Neighborhoods program awarded one-year grants to support the development of a plan to implement a Promise Neighborhood in 21 communities across the country that included the core features described above.
 At the conclusion of the planning grant period, grantees should have a feasible plan to implement a continuum of solutions that will significantly improve results for children in the community being served.

 In 2012, a third round of planning grants and a second round of implementation grants were awarded.
-The 7 implementation grants and 10 planning grants will reach an additional 11 news communities throughout the country.
+The 7 implementation grants and 10 planning grants reached an additional 11 news communities throughout the country.
 Promise Neighborhoods is now in 20 states and the District of Columbia.

 In subsequent years, contingent on the availability of funds, the Department intends to conduct competitions for new implementation and planning grants.
 While all eligible entities will be able to apply for implementation grants, eligible entities that have effectively carried out the planning activities described in the Notice Inviting Applications, whether independently or with a Promise Neighborhoods planning grant, are likely to be well positioned with the plan, commitments, data, and demonstrated organizational leadership and capacity necessary to develop a quality application for an implementation grant.